InfiniBrains/Awesome-GameDev-Resources/artificialintelligence/assignments/flocking/README.md

 Apply a force towards the center of mass of the group.

-1. The $n$ neighbors of an agent are all the other agents that are within a certain radius of the agent;
+1. The $n$ neighbors of an agent are all the other agents that are within a certain radius of the agent.
+It doesnt include the agent itself;
 2. Compute the location of the center of mass of the group ($P_{CM}$);
 3. Compute the force that will move the agent towards the center of mass($\overrightarrow{F_{c}}$); The farther the agent is from the center of mass, the force increases linearly up to the limit of the cohesion radius $r_c$.